aaAbdulkadir/DevOps/project/setup.md

     Azure map onto the container port 8501 for streamlit.

 - Before running the docker-compose file, it needs to be given an image name that is tagged with the necessary azure extension:
-    - Add image under webapp service with the correct name
+    - Add image under webapp service with the correct name.
-    - Tag the image with the container registry name + .azure.io + /{image_name}:
+    - Tag the image with the container registry name + .azure.io + /{image_name} (which can be found inside the container registry access keys):
+        - streamlitcontainerregistry.azurecr.io/portfolio-app:latest

-        - streamlit_container_registry.azure.io/portfolio-app:latest
+-

-- Once the docker image is created with the correct tag, it needs to be pushed to the container registry, which will be set up on the jenkins server as on the server, it will build the image and then be pushed to the container registry.
+- Once the docker image is created with the correct tag, it needs to be pushed to the container registry, which will be set up on the jenkins server as on the server, it will build the image and then be pushed to the container registry, as shown in the following steps.

 #### Kubernetes